Cori L. McGuire’s Refined Parenting Coordination Method

 • slowing decision‑making

-• and providing a predictable framework for addressing issues
+• providing a predictable framework for addressing issues

 Mom calms a little girl on the bed, close-up